gke-metadata-server

 --certificate-identity=https://github.com/matheuscscp/gke-metadata-server/.github/workflows/release.yml@refs/heads/main

-For verifying the image of a given Helm Chart GitHub Release (tags helm-v{helm_version}
+For verifying the image of a given Helm Chart GitHub Release (tags helm-v{helm_version}), fetch the digest file helm-digest.txt attached to the Github Release and use it with cosign:

 cosign verify ghcr.io/matheuscscp/gke-metadata-server-helm@$(cat helm-digest.txt) \